gasy-africa/fanorona.scala/README.md

 # gasy-fanorona-scala
 Gasy Fanorona Scala

-# :x: This project has been archived see [:point_finger: Fanorona](https://github.com/gasy-africa/fanorona)
+# :x: This project has been archived see [:point_right: Fanorona](https://github.com/gasy-africa/fanorona)

 ### Usage